LeaderPortfolio

 Graduated from Moscow Institute of Steel and Alloys

-Obtained a degree in steel production.
+Obtained a degree in mechanical engineering.

 Philanthropic Impact